Aussiedroid/AD-EDWarthogEnhancedScript/ED Startup Batch Script/ED-BAT README.txt

 Note 5: Will never delete a backup.
 Backups are small, but remember to delete old versions periodically as required.

+Run as Administrator, else some programs may not start.

 WHAT APPS DOES THE SCRIPT SUPPORT?